openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 # Overview

 This specification defines mechanisms to allow RPs to request and OPs to provide verifiable presentations via OpenID Connect.
-The specification focuses on enabling request and presentation of W3C Verifiable Credentials but the authors also aim at enabling its use with other credential formats.
+The specification currently focuses on W3C Verifiable Credentials but it can also be used with other credential formats as illustrated in (#alternative_credential_formats).

 Verifiable presentations are used to present claims along with cryptographic proofs of the link between presenter and subject of the verifiable credentials it contains.
 A verifiable presentation can contain a subset of claims asserted in a certain credential (selective disclosure) and it can assemble claims from different credentials.